Best Male Pool Freediving Wetsuit

 The Orca TRN Thermo Wetsuit $192.99

 The Orca TRN triathlon wetsuit has been a popular pool freediving wetsuit for many freedivers.
 It has 4mm smooth neoprene over the hips and bottom which helps to “optimise the body position in the water”.
 Whether this is an advantage for freedivers or not is another matter.
 There is 2mm Yamamoto 39 neoprene over the shoulder and underarms for greater flexibility and this be should an advantage for freedivers in the pool.
-I have personally used this two of these wetsuits.
+I have personally used two of these wetsuits.
 My first one was very durable but my second one barely lasted 6 months with tears first appearing in the neck area.
 I wonder if the quality has decreased over the years to keep the price down.

 Salvimar Pure Swim Mens Suit $300